• Skip to primary navigation

 • Once the onions are medium brown add the garlic paste and saute for about 30 seconds.

-• Add the goat meat and saute till the meat is no longer pink.
+• Add the goat meat and saute for 5-10 minutes, until the meat is no longer pink.

 • Add the tomatoes and cook on high for a few minutes till they release water.

-• After 1 hour turn the flame back on high and add all the dry spices along with the peppercorns.
-Dry all the excess liquid and roast the meat for 10 minutes.
+• After 1 hour turn the flame back on high, dry all the excess liquid, add all the dry spices and peppercorns, and roast the mixture for 10 minutes.

-• Add the potatoes and roast for 2-3 minutes and then add the remaining 2 cups of water and the green chillies.
-Check for salt and spice level at this point to adjust to your taste as necessary and bring the mixture to a boil.
+• Add the potatoes and serrano chilies, and roast for 2-3 minutes.
+Then add 4 cups of water and bring the mixture to a boil.

-• After the curry is boiling, reduce the heat to medium and cook for about 10 minutes till potatoes are cooked through (see notes).
+• After the curry reaches a boil, reduce the heat to medium and cook for about 10 minutes till the potatoes are 80% cooked through. (see notes)

 • Garnish with cilantro and serve with hot naan or rice.